populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ### Task: Write the query to get the `SequencingGroup` ID's of the samples we want to run FastQE on and the location of their reads files

-- Tip: first import `gql` and `query` from `metamist.graphql`.
-Then write the query as a global variable and wrap it in a `gql()` call.
+- Tip: First, import `gql` and `query` from `metamist.graphql`.
+Then, define the query as a global variable and wrap it in a `gql()` call.
+This allows the exact same query to be created once and imported in multiple places, such as in tests or if multiple scripts use the same query format.
 Use the GraphQL interface to practice the query before writing it in Python.

 <br>